Doula Jobs Near Me: How to find a doula job with an agency or launch you own doula business (Updated October 2025).

 Key responsibilities include:

-- Emotional Support: Offering encouragement and guidance as parents navigate postpartum challenges, including baby blues or postpartum anxiety.
+• Emotional Support: Encourage and guide new parents as they navigate postpartum challenges, including baby blues or postpartum anxiety.

-- Newborn Care: Educating families on infant care practices such as feeding, diapering, swaddling, and soothing techniques.
+• Newborn Care: Educate families on infant care such as feeding, diapering, swaddling, sleep tips, and soothing techniques.

-- Parent Support: Helping parents gain confidence in their new roles, including addressing concerns or answering questions about baby care and postpartum recovery.
+• Parent Support: Help new families gain confidence in their new roles as parents.
+Address concerns and answer questions about baby care and postpartum recovery.

-- Household Assistance: Providing light housekeeping tasks related to the baby, such as preparing bottles, washing baby laundry, or meal preparation.
+• Household Assistance: Provide light housekeeping tasks such as preparing baby bottles, washing baby laundry, or healthy meal and snack prep.

-- Breastfeeding Support: Assisting with breastfeeding techniques or providing information on alternatives if needed.
+• Breastfeeding Support: Assist with breastfeeding techniques or provide information on feeding alternatives if needed.

 Are you ready to make doula work your job?